snowplow/snowplow-flutter-tracker/doc/03-tracking-events.md

 By default, `ScreenView` events are tracked on all platforms.
 In case `TrackerConfiguration.webActivityTracking` is configured when creating the tracker, `PageViewEvent` events will be tracked on Web instead of `ScreenView` events (`ScreenView` events will still be tracked on other platforms).

-The `Tracker.getObserver()` function takes an optional `nameExtractor` function as argument which is used to extract a name from new routes that is used in tracked `ScreenView` or `PageViewEvent` events.
+The `SnowplowTracker.getObserver()` function takes an optional `nameExtractor` function as argument which is used to extract a name from new routes that is used in tracked `ScreenView` or `PageViewEvent` events.

 The following operations will result in tracking a view event: